Hakkenden: Eight Dogs of the East: The bead holders

 There are eight bead holders all together, representing the eight young men who appeared with Princess Fuse to fight Tama-Azusa in "the time of darkness".
 Shino and Sosuke have been charged with gathering together the bead holders for some reason by Rio.
-So far all the bead holders have five things in common; they all have a bead, a peony mark somewhere on their bodies, "Inu" at the beginning of their last names, they've all died and come back to life, and they all have a guardian or ability that is keeping them alive.
+So far all the bead holders have five things in common: they all have a bead, a peony mark somewhere on their bodies, "Inu" at the beginning of their last names, they have all died and come back to life, and they all have a guardian or ability that is keeping them alive.